swimlane/atomic-operator/docs/index.md

 * Can prompt for input arguments but not required
 * Assist with downloading the atomic-red-team repository
 * Can be automated further based on a configuration file
+* A command-line and importable Python package
+* Plus more

 ## Getting Started